ryt/runapp/README.md

 runapp list    -s
 ...
 ```
-To view the app settings config file or pid file, use the following options:
+To view the app settings config file or running process ids (if any), use the following options:

 ```console
 runapp (conf|-c)
 runapp (pid|pids|-p)
 ```

-> When using runapp, a directory named `~/.runapp/` will be created automatically in your home to store the process ids for each app/process that you run.
-The pids will get deleted automatically whenever the process is stopped.
-You can use the pid number to debug any issues you may run into when deploying apps.

 #### Installation